heritage-happenings/heritage-happenings.github.io/README.md

 <a href="https://heritagesf.github.io/#photos/2020-heritage/2020-08-05-cottage-cropped.jpg" target="_top" ><img src=https://heritagesf.github.io/images/cottage-cropped.jpg width=30% style=margin:1%;></a> <a href="https://heritagesf.github.io/#photos/2020-heritage/2020-09-16-marina-sunset.jpg" target="_top" ><img src=https://heritagesf.github.io/images/marina-sunset.jpg width=30% style=margin:1%;></a> <a href="https://heritagesf.github.io/#photos/2020-heritage/2020-09-15-ny-ny.jpg" target="_top" ><img src=https://heritagesf.github.io/images/people.jpg width=30% style=margin:1%;></a>

+Opinion Disclaimer

+The views and opinions expressed at Residents @ Heritage on the Marina are those of the authors and do not necessarily reflect the official policy or position of the Heritage on the Marina.
+Any content provided by our bloggers or authors are of their opinion and are not intended to malign any religion, ethnic group, club, organization, company, individual or anyone or anything.

 ***

 <center title="hello!" ><a href=javascript:window.scrollTo(0,0); class=aDingbat > ❧ </a></center>